 When you use an upgrade, you always earn frequent flyer miles on the original class of service.
 So, if you’re ticketed in economy class and use an upgrade to move to business class, you will earn miles based on the economy class ticket.

-A Note About Departing From the United Kingdom
+Departing From the U.K.

 Keep this in mind as you try to use your upgrades.
 Many passengers will opt not to use an upgrade out of the U.K. for this reason, and instead look for departures from nearby foreign cities such as Amsterdam or Paris where the fee doesn’t apply.